 Be transparent.
 We don't appreciate anonymous comments, however, will allow them if they follow The Golden Rule as we understand there are some valid reasons for maintaining anonymity.

 Be truthful.
 We work hard to check our facts and tell you what we believe to be true.
 We ask that you do the same.

 Don't spam.
-If you come to our website, blog or social networking presence to promote your company, service or product, chances are we will remove the post unless it is relevant to the conversation and done so in a non-commercial fashion.
+If you come to our website, blog, or social networking presence to promote your company, service, or product, chances are we will remove the post unless it is relevant to the conversation and does so in a non-commercial fashion.

-When thinking about your internal guidelines and policies for your staff, don't discount the value of social media for your team.
+When thinking about your internal guidelines and policies for your staff, don't discount the value of your team participating in social media on behalf of your company.
 Instead of forbidding social media use by employees, educate them and provide clear rules in your Employee Handbook.
 Specify who is allowed to publish content on your company’s behalf and how each team member can interact on social networks during business hours.
-What do you consider unacceptable online behavior by employees and what are the repercussions of it?

 Here are a few rules you might want to include in your internal policies and guidelines: